Last Updated: 10/8/22 | October 8th, 2022

 5. Explore Chinatown

 This is one of the biggest Chinatowns in the world.
 It’s home to some delicious restaurants and street food as well as places to shop.
-But the main draw here is the food.
-There are tons of vendors selling food you’ve likely never see anywhere else in the city.
+But the main draw here is the food — it’s one of the cheapest places to eat in the city, and there are tons of vendors selling food you’ve likely never see anywhere else.

 If you’re a fan of seafood, be sure to spend some time wandering the narrow streets and sampling everything.
 If you’re not sure where to eat, just pick a stall that has lots of locals eating there.